AbisheK0726/eng130-IaC/README.md

 A blue/green deployment is a deployment strategy in which you create two separate, but identical environments.
 You then switch between the two environments, one at a time.
 This strategy is also known as a two-tier deployment.

+### Benefits of Blue/Green Deployment

+* You can test new features in a production-like environment before you deploy them to production.
+* You can deploy new features to a small subset of users before you deploy them to all users.
+* You can roll back to the previous environment if the new environment is not working as expected.

+### Drawbacks of Blue/Green Deployment

+* You need to maintain two environments, which can be expensive.
+* You need to switch between the two environments, which can be time-consuming.

 ## Iac with Ansible

 ![Ansible](images/AnsibleDiagram.png)